shanejonas/awesome-json-rpc/CONTRIBUTING.md

 4. Submit a pull request

 Push local changes to your forked repository and make a pull request.
 Follow the [Convention Commits](CONVENTIONAL_COMMITS.md) guidelines for naming Github pull requests and what to put in the body.

-## Building

-Follow the build process is outlined in [the BUILDING spec](BUILDING.md) to create a build.

-## Releasing

-Follow the release process is outlined in [the RELEASING spec](RELEASING.md) to create a release.